wmde/fun-validators/README.md

 General and shared validation services created as part of the WMDE fundraising software.

-We moved away from this form of validators in favour of a simpler approach though are still using the ones in this library in some of our older UseCases.

 ## Installation

 To use the fun-validators library in your project, simply add a dependency on wmde/fun-validators